Journaling: How it Healed My Life

 I had taken my leave of absence in 2013 because the pain had become unbearable and I was a school teacher.
 Yup.
 Mrs. Happy (another story).
 So I don’t talk about this part of my life ever.
 And I have recently been asked, Aimee, how can I write if I am in pain?

 Darling friends.
 Here is how you can do just that.
 I use the same journal year after year, and I write on the inside the year.
 I put stickers on the outside to help me find which year I am using.
 I recently found out my journal is currently not in production, but I want to give you an idea of the type I like to use.
 It will be plain.
 Lined inside with nice, thick paper.
 The kind of paper that when you open it, you sigh out loud because it is ready for you to write all your thoughts.
 It comes with an attached bookmark.
 Ready to hold your spot when you are exhausted from writing everything down.
 It is very sturdy and dependable.

 After getting your journal, you might want to ask yourself, what am I going to write about?
-You can use my free journaling tips sheet here, or I can help you with a few ideas today.
+You can use my journaling tips here, or I can help you with a few ideas today.

 The first thing that I teach my Club members, is to center and breathe.
 Why do I do that?
 After years of pain, I realized that I was holding on to my breath…tensing my body.
 Not being present fully because I was trapped in the pain so I had started to close off some of my emotions…some of my feelings.
 That is why I teach centering and grounding as part of my journal therapy.
 So sit quietly for a few moments and just breathe.
 Let go of the tension in your jaw and feel your tongue fall away from the roof of your mouth.
 Just breathe.
 You can decide things like music or not music.
 Wrapped up in bed, or seated at a table.
 But just relax.